-For any questions on the activities of the Audit Committee not addressed in the foregoing, a member of the Audit Committee will attend each AGM to respond to such questions.
+For any questions on the activities of the Audit Committee not addressed in the foregoing, a member of the Audit Committee remains available to attend each AGM to respond to such questions.

-The Audit Committee Report was approved by the Audit Committee on 5 July 2017 and signed on behalf by:
+The Audit Committee Report was approved by the Audit Committee on 3 July 2018 and signed on behalf by:

-lan Burns Chairman, Audit Committee
+lan Burns Chairman, Audit Committee 3 July 2018

-ALTERNATIVE INVESTMENT MANAGER'S REPORT
+ALTERNATIVE INVESTMENT FUND MANAGER'S REPORT

-Maitland Institutional Services Ltd acts as the Alternative Investment Fund Manager ("AIFM") of TwentyFour Income Fund Limited ("the Company") providing portfolio management and risk management services to the Company.
+Maitland Institutional Services Ltd acts as the Alternative Investment Fund Manager ("AIFM") of TwentyFour Income Fund Limited (the "Company") providing portfolio management and risk management services to the Company.